TLO or All Risk? Do Not Choose the Wrong Car Insurance

 If you have understood all the steps above, now is the time to conclude: which protection best suits your needs?

-Choose All Risk If you:
+Choose All Risk If You:

-Have a new car with high value
+Own a relatively new vehicle with higher market value

-Active driving in congested or risky areas
+Frequently drive in congested or higher-risk areas

-Want comprehensive protection, including small risks
+Prefer comprehensive protection, including minor damages